V2grad/LineUp/README.md

 # HandsUp

-HandsUp is a handy tool to help students and mentors get correct informamation.
+HandsUp is a handy tool to help students and mentors get correct informamation of queued status

 ## Purposal